emilygv/emilyvernon.com/_posts/2016-11-16-presentation-get-used-to-it.md

 title: Presentation?
 Get Used to It
 category: Career development
 image: "http://farm6.staticflickr.com/5544/31145038996_aa90c0fe5c_b.jpg"
+further_reading:
+    - Getting Started with Presentation Humor
+    - Structuring Humor for Presentations
+    - Taking a Stand-Up Class for Better Presentation Skills
 ---

 **I'm here to unravel and reboot your perception of presenting.
 By combining some tough love with yes-you-can motivation, we'll tame your doubts and train your nerves.
 Presenting is going to happen - it's a fact you need to cozy up with.
 Instead of going through a casual panic each time a presentation comes your direction, we'll dress up in our discomforts to understand their temperament.**